miguel-roldao/past_projects/README.md

 # past_projects
-Here are some projects I had developed during the last years in university or in my free time.
+Some projects and assignments developed during the last years in university or in my free time.